GilbertEnevoldsen/RocketDB/README.md

 # RocketDB

-RocketDB is a work-in-progress database manager that supports both remote and local databases.
+RocketDB is a work-in-progress document based database manager that supports both cloud and local databases.

 # Goal

-The goal is to build a python based database manager, with both an api and a tool.
-To allow for both local and remote databases.
+The goal is to build a database manager for python, with both an api and a tool.
+To allow for both local and cloud databases.
-RocketDB will also have a web-gui for managing your databases in an easy and manageable way.
-Databases build with RocketDB will be scaleable, secure and with opportunity to switch between web and local storage anytime.
+Databases build with RocketDB will be scaleable, secure, flexible and with opportunity to switch between web and local storage anytime.

 # Example code